jkellogg90/Homelab/README.md

 **Jumpbox**: Used for administrating servers and network devices.

+**Unifi Controller**: Used for administrating wireless access point

 # Cloud Virtual Machines
 jkellogg90.com - I mostly use this for testing my network controls (IPS/FW).